dImrich/swc-ainag/src/comparisons/midjourney-vs-sd.md

 - **Third-Party Tools:**
   - **Stable Diffusion:** Compatible with a variety of third-party tools, plugins, and user interfaces that enhance usability.
-  - **Midjourney:** Users are confined to the Discord interface, which may not be optimal for all workflows.
+  - **Midjourney:** Users are confined to the Midjourney interface, which may not be optimal for all workflows.

 ---